V0lch0k/v0lch0k.github.io/_posts/2019-07-09-Az-cloning.md

 # Conclusion
 Once this has completed we have an exact copy of the original resource group.
 This script was specifically catered for a client, only the resources that mattered for the environment where cloned.

+We can make this better by using workflows to parallelize the process of creating VMs and attaching data disks.
+I'll continue this once I make the necessary changes to my local scripts.

 For extra resources these scripts can be modified to also clone items such as firewalls, storage accounts etc...